Slovo: Russian Sign Language Dataset: Related Work

 \subsection{Sign Language Dataset Collection.}

 The main problem of dataset creation for SLR is video collection because it is challenging to find sign language experts.
 The need for diversity in signers makes this task even more problematic.
-The choice of sign basket is the other significant problem because natural and sign languages are significantly different.
-We reviewed ways to collect sign language videos and some annotation details.
-This overview was divided into three groups by collection methods for convenience.
+The choice of sign basket is the other significant problem because natural and sign languages are highly different.
+We reviewed ways to collect sign language videos and divided this overview into three groups by collection methods for convenience.

 \textbf{Manually recorded videos.} One of the main ways to collect videos for sign language recognition is to produce them manually with a camera.
 Kagirov et al.~\cite{kagirov2020theruslan} used the MS Kinect 2.0 device to record video in 3D with a depth map to create the TheRusLan dataset.
 The Turkish Sign Language dataset, AUTSL~\cite{autosl}, was collected for real-life scenarios by the same camera.
 To make the model robust to scenes, 20 different backgrounds, including dynamic, various lighting conditions, from artificial light to sunlight, and different field-of-views were used to create AUTSL.
 The authors choose the frequently used signs; some are compound signs formed by simultaneously making two consecutive signs.
 The videos were performed by 43 different signers, where 60\% are students of the TSL course, 18\% are persons who know TSL (instructors and translators), 15\% are trained signers by the AUTSL dataset, and others related.
 The Argentinian Sign Language dataset, LSA64~\cite{lsa}, was recorded by a Sony HDR-CX240 camera in two different scene conditions: outdoor and indoor.
 The authors simplified the hand segmentation task with fluorescent-colored gloves.
 Signers wore black clothes against a white wall's backdrop for more accurate hand extraction.